setrar/Haskell/Books/outreach/examples/README.md

 $ elm make src/TwoShips.elm --output app.js
 ```

-- [ ] Allow the broser to launch the app
+- [ ] Allow the browser to launch the app by creating an HTML index page

 ```html